thosgood/this-weeks-finds/markdown/251-300/week289.md

 space.
 I'd love to be corrected if I'm wrong here, or doing something suboptimal.

-Henceforth, let's use Ω(X) to stand for the group completion of the monoid of based Moore loops.
+Henceforth, let's use \Omega(X) to stand for the group completion of the monoid of based Moore loops.
 These are what we naively *want* from our based loops in X: an honest topological group!